railslove/i18n_viz/README.md

 #### Works only in the view layer

 The keys will currently only work for strings that are translated in the view layer using the `translate()` and `t()` i18n view helpers.
-If you translate a string the model layer using `I18n.translate` method directly (e.g. ActiveRecord validations) the keys are not displayed in the frontend.
+If you translate a string the model layer using `I18n.translate` method directly (e.g. in ActiveRecord validations) the keys are not displayed in the frontend.

-#### Assigning I18n output to variables

-If you should be assigning i18n output directly into variables (e.g. within inline javascript, JS data-attributes, or other variables), the whole `--key--` thing might actually break your application.

-For example this usage of a data-attribute:
+#### Disable i18n_viz if you require certain strings to remain untouched

+For certain special strings within your app, the added `--key--` could potentially break your custom logic.
+For those cases you need to call the `t()` method the additional `i18n_viz: false` parameter.

+Example cases include:

+**Iterating overy keys**

+    de:
+      types:
+        foo: "Foo"
+        bar: "Bar"

+    - t("types").each do |key, string|
+        .. do something wit the key ..

+**JS data-attributes**

     de:
       date: